 When I’m exporting the audio files to upload to Buzzsprout or to share elsewhere, I export an MP3 file.
 MP3 files are what’s used for podcasting as the files will also include the ID3 tags with title, artist name, description, etc. MP3 files will also work on pretty much any audio player and computer OS nowadays.

-WMA stands for Windows Media Audio which is a compressed audio file that is with Windows Media Player on computer.
+WMA stands for Windows Media Audio which is a compressed audio file that is with Windows Media Player on a computer.
 Macs don’t like WMA, so they won’t play this file format without a lot of messing around (I’ve tried, so I know what a pain the whole process was).

 DSS stands for Digital Speech Standard and these files need specific software to play on the computer.